Earning an art or art history bachelor’s degree will take your passion for art and transform it into a marketable, fulfilling career.

 Arizona State University

 Among Arizona State University’s many rankings is a well-earned #1 in the U.S. for innovation (ahead of MIT and Stanford!) by U.S. News & World Report.
-ASU’s BA in art history is described as “dynamic” and “diverse,” and as a student, you will study how art intersects with all other fields, like history, literature, media, economics, and science, to name a few.
+ASU’s BA in art history is described as “dynamic” and “diverse,” and as a student, you will study how art intersects with all other fields like:

 Art History is a fascinating field, and seriously, there’s so much to cover!
 ASU’s program lets you explore art history as a comprehensive study or choose one of three focuses: Ancient/Medieval, Modern, or Renaissance/Baroque.
 Regardless of your concentration, you will take notable courses like Art of Asia, History of Photography, and Research Methods.